Gain Ground: Release

 Gain Ground started off as an arcade game.
 Released in Japan, the United States and Canada in 1988, Gain Ground ran on the Sega System 24 architecture.
 The developers have stated that their original inspiration was Gauntlet.
-Gain Ground was ported to the Sega Master System in 1990 and the Sega Mega Drive/Genesis in 1991.
+Gain Ground was ported to the Sega Master System and the Sega Mega Drive/Genesis in 1991.
 Renovation Products released the Genesis version in North America.
 Both conversions were handled by Sanritsu.
 In 1992, a PC Engine Super CD-ROM² version (Gain Ground SX) was released by NEC Avenue.

 It was re-released in Radica Games' TVPlay Legends Vol. II TV Games compilation.
 In 2004, the game was remade for the PlayStation 2 as part of Sega's Japan-only Sega Ages 2500 series as Sega Ages 2500 Series Vol. 9: Gain Ground.
-The Mega Drive/Genesis version was released on the European and Australian Wii Virtual Console on February 2, 2007, and was made available in North America on February 5, 2007.
+This version has additional new levels that must be unlocked, with new music to accompany them.
+The Mega Drive/Genesis version was released on the European, Australian, and American Wii Virtual Console in February 2007.
 Gain Ground was included in Sega Genesis Collection on the PlayStation 2 and the PSP in 2006 and in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3 in 2009.
-On June 1, 2010, the game became available on Steam as part of Sega Mega Drive Classics Pack (Sega Genesis Classics in the United States).
-On May 29, 2018, it was included in the console version of the Mega Drive/Genesis Classics Pack.
+In June 2010, the game became available on Steam as part of Sega Mega Drive Classics Pack (Sega Genesis Classics in the United States).
+It was included in the console version of the Mega Drive/Genesis Classics Pack in May 2018.

 As a tribute to the game, Chapter 15 and 17 of the crossover game Project X Zone are stages directly pulled from Gain Ground.
 Chapter 15's title is "Gain Ground System" and both stages even have the party rescuing three of their companions (two in the first and one in the second) in true fashion to the original game.
 Incidentally, no characters from Gain Ground actually appear in the crossover.

 Reception

 Game Machine reports that Gain Ground was among the most popular arcade games of February 1989.

 IGN's Levi Buchanan ranked Gain Ground as the fifth top Renovation game.
-Complex ranked Gain Ground 88th on their "The 100 Best Sega Genesis Games."
+Complex ranked Gain Ground 88th on their "The 100 Best Sega Genesis Games" list.